FmZooM/Generation/README.md

 <img width="347" height="195" alt="6qm1J5" src="https://github.com/user-attachments/assets/508fc996-13e6-4d3e-9405-fc5a800146ad" />

 ### Project Status
 This game will no longer receive updates.
-I consider this experiment successfully concluded and have already moved on to work on another, much more serious world generation project.
+I consider this experiment successfully concluded and am leaving the repository here as an open archive of my early C# studies.